Frequently Asked Questions

 I filed last year and have not received a final determination yet.
 Should I file again?

-Yes, if you disagree with the new assessment.
+Only if you disagree with the new assessment.
 The assessment for each year is a separate determination.
 It takes a full year to review all the appeals.
-Final determinations are issued by April of the year after you file your appeal.
+Final determinations are issued by March 31st of the year after you file your appeal.

 What if I own investment or business property?